-No single food has the power to melt the pounds, but there are plenty of healthy options that can support your weight loss efforts when included as part of a healthy diet.
-In addition to being delicious additions to meals and snacks, nearly all ten of these foods contain fiber or protein (or both!)—nutrients that deliver when it comes to keeping us fuller longer.
+No single food has the power to melt the pounds, but there are plenty of healthy options that can support your weight-loss efforts when included as part of a healthy diet.
+In addition to being delicious additions to meals and snacks, nearly all 10 of these foods contain fiber or protein (or both!)—nutrients that deliver when it comes to keeping us fuller longer.
 Including them regularly during the week is a simple way to make the most of your meals.

 1. Chia Seeds

 When it comes to weight loss, fiber is king.
 It's satiating because it slows digestion and keeps us feeling fuller longer.
 This is super important when we're cutting back on calories, a common approach to weight loss.
 Consuming a serving of chia seeds, roughly 2 tablespoons, satisfies a whopping 40% of daily fiber needs.
 And they're easy to incorporate into meals, especially breakfast and snacks, with foods like breakfast pudding, berry jam and energy balls.
 Bonus—chia seeds are one of the best foods to help you go No. 2!